jakenuts/agents-new/IMPLEMENTATION-PLAN.md

 - Agents should be deployable as independent microservices
 - Communication backplane enables distributed coordination
 - Role definitions allow easy addition of new agent types
+- Logging system provides insights into system behavior and performance